Eviction Process in Nevada (Ultimate Landlord Guide)

 Notice for Lease Termination

-In Nevada, it is illegal to evict a tenant without cause.
-Be sure to always check the Nevada landlord tenant law in order to make sure you have just cause for an eviction.
+According to Nevada law, it is illegal to evict a tenant without cause.
+Be sure to always check the landlord-tenant Nevada law in order to make sure you have just cause for an eviction.

-Each legal reason for eviction has its own type of notice that must be provided by the landlord prior to beginning the eviction process.
+Each legal reason for eviction has its own type of notice that must be provided by the landlords prior to beginning the formal eviction process according to Nevada law.

 The reasons and their respective notices are as follows:

-• Failure to pay rent: If a tenant fails to pay rent and the landlord wishes to evict them, they must provide the tenant with 7 days notice to either pay the rent that is due in full or to vacate the property.
+• Failure in paying rent: If a tenant pays rent weekly and is unable to pay rent, the landlord must provide the tenant with seven day notice to pay the rent that is due in full or to vacate the rental property if they fail to pay the rent.

-• No lease, or end of lease: If the lease has ended or there is no lease, the landlord may evict the tenant.
-They must first provide the tenant with 30 days notice.
+• No lease, or end of lease agreement: If the lease has ended or there is no lease, the landlord may evict the tenant.
+They must first provide the tenant with thirty day notice.

 three people pointing at a contract

-• Lease violation or failure to uphold responsibilities as a tenant: If a tenant fails to uphold their end of the lease agreement, landlords must provide the tenant with 5 days notice to either fix the issue or move out.
+• Lease violation notices or failure to uphold responsibilities as a tenant: If a tenant commits a lease violation, landlords must provide the tenant with 5 days to either fix the lease violation or move out after the lease violation.

-• Illegal Activity: If the tenant has engaged in illegal activities, then the landlord may evict them with 3 days notice without providing them with an opportunity to repair the issue.
+• Illegal Activity: If the tenant has engaged in illegal activities or unlawful business, then the landlord may evict them with three day notice period without providing them with an opportunity to repair the issue.

 Serving the Eviction Notice

-A landlord has 3 options when it comes to how they wish to deliver the written eviction notice to the tenant.
-Their options are:
+A landlord has three options when it comes to how they wish to deliver the written eviction notices to the tenant.
+Their options among the eviction notices are:

-• Providing a copy of the notice to the tenant in person
+• Providing a copy of the Nevada eviction notice to the tenant in person

-• Posting the notice on the front door of the property in addition to mailing a copy to the tenant.
+• Posting the written eviction notice on the front door of the rental property in addition to mailing a copy to the tenant.

 Attending the Court Hearing

-A landlord in Nevada can only file a complaint with the court if the tenant files an affidavit contesting the eviction.
-Upon this filed complaint, a summons will be served to the tenant.
-This can be delivered by the sheriff, deputy sheriff, or anyone who is not involved with the case and is over 18.
+A landlord in Nevada can only file a complaint with the justice court if the tenant files an affidavit contesting the eviction.
+Upon this filed objection, a summons will be served to the tenant.
+This can be delivered by the sheriff, deputy sheriff, or anyone who is not involved with the case and is over eighteen.

 The methods that the complaint can be served are as following:

-• Serving a copy of the complaint to the tenant in person
+• Serving a copy of the objection to the tenant in person

 • Leaving the copy with a person who is of suitable age and lives with the tenant.